r8w/r8w/docs/books/yearofbooks.md

 # Year of Books
 {: .no_toc }

-Inspired from Aaron Swart's [Year of Books](http://www.aaronsw.com/weblog/books2011).
+Inspired by Aaron Swartz's [Year of Books](http://www.aaronsw.com/weblog/books2011).

 ---